BayAreaMetro/zoning/README.md

 ### Outcome

 The `zoning_parcels.csv` table output by this process is an input to UrbanSim.
-Download it here: [here](https://landuse.s3.amazonaws.com/zoning/zoning_parcels.csv).
+Download it  [here](https://landuse.s3.amazonaws.com/zoning/zoning_parcels.csv).

 ####Fields in the `zoning_parcels` table: